Clidastes: Clidastes propython

 C. propython is the best studied species of the genus, and was for this reason chosen by the ICZN to replace C. iguanavus as the type species.

 C. propython is known from the Campanian of the United States (Alabama, Colorado, Texas, Kansas and South Dakota) and of Sweden.
 The earliest known occurrences of the species are middle Santonian in age and from the Niobrara Formation of Kansas, whilst the latest are Middle to Late Campanian in age, coinciding with a poorly understood middle Campanian intercontinental mosasaur extinction event, which seems to have heavily affected genera such as Clidastes.

-Russell (1967) listed the following unambiguous character states for the species: "Premaxilla "V"-shaped in horizontal cross-section, small. rostrum present anterior to premaxillary teeth.
+Russell (1967) listed the following unambiguous character states for the species: "Premaxilla V-shaped in horizontal cross-section, small. rostrum present anterior to premaxillary teeth.
 Posteroventral portion of root of second premadlary tooth exposed on sutural surface with maxilla.
 Premaxillo-maxillary suture rises posteriorly in gentle curve to terminate at point above seventh maxillary tooth.
 Premaxillary suture of maxilla smoothly keeled and paraIIels longitudinal axis of maxilla.
 Sixteen-18 teeth in maxilla.
 Median dorsal surface of parietal moderately broad.
-Parietal foramen smalI, lies close to suture with frontal and opens ventrally into elliptical excavation in parietal, length of which exceeds that of dorsal opening by about five times.
+Parietal foramen small, lies close to suture with frontal and opens ventrally into elliptical excavation in parietal, length of which exceeds that of dorsal opening by about five times.
 Anterior border of prootic forms shelf beneath prootic incisure, then descends abruptly to basisphenoid.
 Foramen for cranial nerve VII leaves brain cavity through medial wall of prootic.
 Infrastapedial process present on quadrate.
 Seventeen to eighteen teeth in dentary.".

 Russell (1967) also referred a large number of fragmentary species of Clidastes to C. propython on the basis of that those with good cranial material were morphologically indistinguishable from the type specimen of C. propython.
 Among these former species now seen as synonyms of C. propython are C. "cineriarum", C. "dispar", C. "velox", C. "wymani", C. "pumilus", C. "tortor", C. "vymanii, C. "stenops", C. "rex", C. "medius" and C. "westi".